ed-alvarez/broadsign-docker/README.md

 # BroadSign Player - Docker

-This repository holds the necessary Dockerfiles for the auto-install Ubuntu image, which holds all of the assets required in `/opt/assets/`.
+This repository holds the necessary Dockerfiles for the auto-install Ubuntu image.

 The required components are already included in the mentioned Ubuntu image, which are: